Capstone-Projects-2020-Fall/jobscanner/app2/README.md

 # Kevin and Kyle (Anh)
-### Scrape the data and review the facts behind it
+### Scrapped data from Myanimelist.com.
+Testing new driver.